 The process of applying for and receiving a Historic Preservation Permit is very simple and straightforward with just a little advanced preparation.
-Consult TPC Staff early to ensure a smooth, successful application process - they are here to help!
+Consult TPC Staff early to ensure a smooth, successful application process.
+They are here to help!

-Applicants complete a simple application and provide supporting photographs, brochures, and drawings as necessary.
+Applicants complete a simple Application Form and provide documentation, such as photographs, brochures, and drawings as necessary.
 There is no fee for a HP Permit application.